ReScience/ReScience-submission/article/article.md

 # Conclusion

 Although we were not able to make a quantitatively accurate reproduction of all results of the original article, the qualitative results were largely identical.
 Quantitative differences may have resulted from difference in algorithms used.
 For example,the original used the [Tisean software](http://www.mpipks-dresden.mpg.de/~tisean/) to calculate Lyapunov exponents.
 As this was available from CRAN [until mid 2014](http://cran.r-project.org/web/packages/RTisean/index.html) and since it is a bit less well integrated with R, we instead use the tseriesChaos package @tseriesChaos, which in any case was largely inspired by the TISEAN project.
-There may also have been some difference in data used for specific analyses, e.g., data with zeros removed or not, as it was not always possible to be sure the reproduction used exactly the same data.
+There may also have been some difference in data used for specific analyses, e.g., data with zeros removed or not, as it was not always possible to be totally sure the reproduction used exactly the same data.

+In conclusion, this reproduction supports the general scientific conclusions of the original article, but also shows how difficult can be an accurate quantitative reproduction, even in the presence of the extensive methodological details provided alongside the original article.

 # Acknowledgements